-The department's management team consists of the heads of the sections, the director of the computer science education programs Hans Tonino, and the department coordinator Janneke Hermans.
+The department's management team consists of the heads of the sections, director of BSc programme Computer Science Andy Zaidman, and the department coordinator Janneke Hermans.
 The management team is chaired by the Head of Department Arie van Deursen.

 The management team meets bi-weekly to discuss organizational matters.
-The full faculty also meets bi-weekly in its faculty lunch, to share the newest research ideas and emerging results
+The full faculty also meets bi-weekly in its faculty lunch, to share the newest research ideas and emerging result.

 Department's management team

 The research mission of the Department of Software Technology (ST) is to conduct world-class research in the design, engineering and analysis of complex, distributed and data-intensive software and computer systems.
 Society is on its way to be completely dependent on such systems, which include online payment systems, smart grids, smart cities, and self-driving cars.
 Designers of these systems face many fundamental and practical challenges including managing their complexity, reliability, scalability, predictability, evolution, adaptability, and explainability.